TIY-Austin-Front-End-Engineering/Curriculum/day-1/README.md

 # Day 1: Structure of HTML Documents

 ## Goals
-1. Get all necessary software installed (Sublime, Dropbox, Chrome)
+1. Get all necessary software installed (Sublime, Dropbox, Chrome, Breadcrumbs)
 2. Put together a basic HTML5 page linking in a CSS file, a JS file and an image.
 3. Understand how to layout a fixed width page with CSS.